How to Become an Achievement Developer

 IMPORTANT!: be open to receive feedback and suggestions.

-See also: Achievement Design, it's an extensive guide on how to design good and interesting achievements.
+See also: Achievement Design.
+It's an extensive guide on how to design good and interesting achievements.
 It's not about the technical side but the conceptual.

 Required Knowledge